 3. Use less oil and butter than the recipe calls for.

 One easy-peasy way to reduce the calorie content of a meal and bring the fat ratio into balance is to reduce the amount of butter and oil that you use in a recipe.
 If you simply Google a vegetable recipe, chances are that the dish will have several tablespoons of oil or butter.
-Yes, fat in the form of oil and butter add flavor to your meal but you don’t need a lot of it to do so.
+Yes, fat in the form of oil and butter adds flavor to your meal but you don’t need a lot of it to do so.

 Experiment with the amount of fat you need in your cooking process.
 I find that 1 tablespoon of oil is plenty when sauteing or roasting a family-sized serving of veggies.
-Salad dressings with more acid (vinegar and/or citrus) taste wonderful and keep your light dinner, lighter.

 Salad dressings can easily add a lot of calories.
 Those with more acid (vinegar and/or citrus) taste wonderful and keep your light dinner, lighter.